harinicodez-git/simple-interest-calculator/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-## Guidelines
+## How to Contribute
-- Follow clean code
-- Test before submitting
+- Fork the repo
+- Make changes
+- Submit pull request